-Honors Seminar: From Dictatorship to Democracies: 20th-Century Latin American Regimes
+Honors Seminar: From Dictatorship to Democracies: 20th-Century Latin American Regimes 3 credits

-Explores Latin American politics and government in the 20th century and of the role of artists, primarily writers of fiction and poetry, as a corps of truth-tellers and resisters in the face of government propaganda, censorship, and cultural/political repression.
-The course will center upon themes and theories that help us explain the current state of Latin American politics and culture, and the dynamics of their mutual influence.
-We will emphasize the vacillation between authoritarianism and democracy as well as the role of revolutionary change in the region.
-Analysis of economic, social, cultural, and historical influences on contemporary Latin American politics will be complemented and enriched by a study of representative works from important cultural and artistic movements.
+Explores 20th-century and contemporary Latin American politics and government and the role of artists, primarily writers of fiction and poetry, as a corps of truth-tellers and resisters in the face of government propaganda, censorship, and cultural/political repression.
+Analysis of economic, social, cultural, and historical influences on Latin American politics will be complemented and enriched by a study of representative works from important cultural and artistic movements.

-Honors Seminar: Genocide and Human Rights in the Modern World
+BHP-350 Honors Seminar: Genocide and Human Rights in the Modern World 3 credits